+We build our system on top of the AriGraph architecture \cite{anokhin2024arigraphlearningknowledgegraph}, originally developed for LLM agents in interactive text environments such as TextWorld.
+AriGraph continuously maintains a structured knowledge base by extracting triples from observations, pruning outdated or redundant facts, and integrating episodic and semantic vertices into a unified graph.
+Our framework extends this foundation by allowing customization of both memory construction (memorization) and search (retrieval) modules, supporting task-specific tuning and component evaluation.

-In summary, our main contributions are threefold: \begin{enumerate} \item We propose an external memory architecture for a question answering system that fuses a knowledge graph with text fragments, alongside methods for relevant information extraction. \item Our system demonstrates superior performance over existing GraphRAG methods on HotpotQA dataset. \item We enhanced the DiaASQ benchmark by incorporating temporal parameters into dialogues and demonstrated our system's capability to manage and leverage temporal dependencies. \end{enumerate}
+In summary, our main contributions are as follows: \begin{enumerate} \item We present a highly flexible external memory architecture that can be tuned via orthogonal hyperparameters for storage and retrieval. \item We propose and evaluate six retrieval methods over a structured knowledge graph, achieving superior performance across various datasets compared to GraphRAG baselines. \item We enhance the DiaASQ benchmark by incorporating temporal structures into dialogue representations and demonstrate that our framework can leverage such structures to improve temporal reasoning. \end{enumerate}

-This work establishes a robust framework for personalized response generation in LLMs through sophisticated graph-based memory architectures.
+This work provides a general and extensible framework for integrating long-term memory and adaptive reasoning into LLM agents, advancing the state of personalized and context-aware language generation.